How To Find Decision Makers: 7 Proven Strategies

 Learn the kind of companies and buyers you're looking for

-If you haven't already, figuring out what kind of companies you’re selling to is critical in the sales process, but it also impacts who you'll be targeting.
-Not all companies are alike.
+If you haven't done this exercise, identifying your ideal customer and buyer persona is critical in kicking off the sales process.
+Both of these will impact who you’re targeting and how.
+Not all companies (or buyers) are alike.
 Depending on the size of the company, you may need to look for different types of individuals who oversee the purchase decisions:

-- Companies with up to 50 employees: VPs of departments are usually the decision-makers at these companies.
+- Companies with up to 50 employees: VPs of departments are usually the decision-makers.

-- Companies between 50 and 500 employees: As companies grow, they usually add specialized roles like Sales Managers or Business Development Managers.
-Those are typically the decision-makers at companies of this size.
+- Companies between 50 and 500 employees: As companies grow, they usually add specialized roles like Sales, Marketing, or Business Development Managers.
+Those roles are typically the decision-makers at companies of this size.

 - More than 500 employees: Find some kind of regional or specialized role.
-For instance: an East Coast or North American Rep, or someone tied to a specific department.
+For instance, an East Coast, North American Rep, or someone tied to a specific department.

-Once you've figured out the title of your decision-maker, it's time to start defining personas.
+Once you've figured out the job title of your decision-maker, it's time to start defining a decision-maker persona.
 Having personas helps you understand your buyers' motivations and where you might find or approach them.
-Sometimes getting face time with a decision-maker is more challenging than finding out who they are.
+Sometimes, getting face time with a decision-maker is more challenging than finding out who they are.
 As you define your personas, consider things like:

 - What kind of duties do they have in their day-to-day job?